Baumslag-Solitar groups and residual nilpotence: Abstract

 \section{Abstract}

 Let $G$ be a Baumslag-Solitar group.
-We calculate the intersection $\g_w(G)$ of all terms of the lower central series of $G$.
-Using this, we are able to show that $[\g_w(G),G]=\g_w(G)$; thus answering a question of Bardakov and Neschadim \cite{bn}.
-Finally, for any $c \in \mathbb{N}$, with $c \geq 2$, we show that the quotient group $\gamma_{c}(G)/\gamma_{c+1}(G)$ of the lower central series of $G$ is finite.
+We calculate the intersection $\g_{\w}(G)$ of all terms of the lower central series of $G$.
+Using this, we show that $[\g_{\w}(G),G]=\g_{\w}(G)$; thus answering a question of Bardakov and Neschadim \cite{bn}.
+For any $c \in \mathbb{N}$, with $c \geq 2$, we show, by using Lie algebra methods, that the quotient group $\gamma_{c}(G)/\gamma_{c+1}(G)$ of the lower central series of $G$ is finite.